RonnyPfannschmidt/prance/COMPATIBILITY.rst

 reference in specific places, the JSON specs say nothing of the sort.
 Since most backends are based on JSON schema validators, prance simply treats all occurrences of ``$ref`` as references.
-This works well with the expecations of JSON schema, albeit not OpenAPI's interpretation of them.
+This works well with the expecations of JSON schema/JSON references, albeit not OpenAPI's interpretation of them.